ryanpatenio/learning-react/README.md

 # Day 3
 - using useOutlet Context first put a value where you use the outlet from react-router dom put a context there {{test : "sample"}} just like that
+- use state and useRef the useState which use for example dynamic data when an event click etc
+- the useRef is just like the document.querySelector of vanilla JS you just put a reference on that element then you can do what ever you want after that like disabled it or etc.

 Thanks for checking it out!